bmenrigh/aoc_2025/README.md

 I explained the vector problem to ChatGPT and had it write a pure-python Gaussian elimination-based solution.
 I *strongly* suspect that I've overlooked some nice "trick" because the problem is much simpler than general vectors (the basis vectors are always 0s and 1s).

 Part 1: `13ms`

+## Day 11: \*\*

+**Given a loop-free directed graph, count all paths from a given starting node to a given ending node.
+In part 2 the paths must cross through two more designated nodes between the start and end.**

+This is a straight-forward dynamic programming problem.
+For part 2, the two intermediate nodes can be handled by setting a new intermediate end goal for each node in sequence and then multiplying the paths together.

+Part 1: `9 ms`

+Part 2: `9 ms`